Sociology and Anthropology

 - ANTH 390 Theories, Methods, and Issues I

 - ANTH 490 Theories, Methods, and Issues II

 - Archaeology: ANTH 120 or ANTH 420

-SOCI 311 and 313 may be applied toward the 18-credit elective requirement.
+SOCI 311 and 313 may apply toward the 18-credit elective requirement.
 LING 326 General Linguistics may substitute for ANTH 380.
 SOCI 311 may substitute for ANTH 390.

-See an advisor to learn how anthropology majors may fulfill university-wide requirements in global understanding, information technology, and synthesis, as well as the CHSS requirement in non-Western culture.
+See an advisor to learn how anthropology majors may fulfill the university-wide requirements in global understanding, information technology, and synthesis as well as the CAS requirement in non-Western culture.